 All students identified as gifted and talented in the state have the right to an appropriate education.
 Responding to the concern for educational programming for gifted and talented students, the Arkansas General Assembly passed Act 106 of 1979.
 This legislation established the Office for the Gifted & Talented and Advanced Placement.
+The laws may be found at Gifted and Talented-Related Arkansas Laws.
 Funds were appropriated to provide financial assistance to school districts operating programs for gifted and talented students.
 Guidelines were developed to provide information to assist districts in planning, implementing, and evaluating those programs.

 The following definition shall guide districts in providing services and opportunities for students identified as gifted and talented: